transifex/transifex-swift/README.md

 We have noticed that the iOS localization engine behaves differently for SwiftUI-only applications.

-In order for the correct preferred localization to be loaded using the custom bundle approach, a SwiftUI project must include either:
+For the correct preferred localization to be loaded using the custom bundle approach, a SwiftUI project must include either:

 * a String Catalog (e.g. `Localizable.xcstrings`, `InfoPlist.xcstrings`, etc)
   with at least one localized string for every supported language of the app, or